oscar-system/oscar-website/etc/README.server.md

 This document describes how the OSCAR website hosting is set up, to help people who need to troubleshoot it or migrate it to a new host.

-## Requirements

-- Ubuntu VM
-- Apache 2
-- PHP (only for the webhook)
-- Jekyll

 ## Where it is

 The server can be reached via SSH: